• The Warehouse Salon

 Ready to Fix the Balance?

-If you’re tired of oily roots and crunchy ends fighting each other, I can help you find your routine.
-Come see me at The Warehouse Salon in DeLand, FL, and we’ll talk about your products, your wash habits, and your hair goals.
-Sometimes it’s not about buying more.
-It’s about learning what your hair actually needs.
+If you're tired of oily roots and crunchy ends fighting each other, we can help you find your routine.
+Come see us at The Warehouse Salon in Fairfield, NJ, and we'll talk about your products, your wash habits, and your hair goals.
+Sometimes it's not about buying more.
+It's about learning what your hair actually needs.

 Leave a comment